INTRODUCTION

 - Username: term7

-- Password: copy & paste the password you generated earlier
+- Password: Paste the password you generated earlier

 - Configure wireless LAN